Otto Feige (naval officer)

-In 1940, then-Konteradmiral (Rear Admiral) Feige was placed in command of the operation to transfer the unfinished to the Soviet Union.
+Recalled to service after the start of World War II, Feige was assigned to the office of the Naval Director of Coastal Administration.
+In May 1940, he was placed in command of the operation to transfer the unfinished to the Soviet Union.
 The Kriegsmarine provided an escort of destroyers and other vessels to protect the ship from Allied attack.
 Upon arrival, Feige led an advisory team that was to help the Soviets complete the ship, though the ship, which had been renamed Petropavlovsk, was still under construction when Germany invaded the Soviet Union in June 1941.
 In anticipation of Germany's impending attack, Feige had helped to delay the transfer of materials from Germany to complete the ship.
+Promoted to full Admiral on 1 September 1941, he was appointed the senior shipyard director at the Black Sea port of Nikoleyev (today, Mykolaiv) in the occupied Ukraine, a post he held from December 1941 to September 1942.
+He retired at the end of December 1942.